-- Beginning from November 11, 2019, Polish citizens will be able to travel to the United States without visas, upon obtaining an approval from the Electronic System for Travel Authorization (ESTA) online.
+- Beginning from November 11, 2019, Polish citizens have been able to travel to the United States without visas, upon obtaining an approval from the Electronic System for Travel Authorization (ESTA) online.
 Travelers are encouraged to apply for ESTA at least 72 hours before the planned trip.

 - Visa-free travelers must have passports with embedded computer chips, and must obtain an ESTA, which currently costs $14 and is valid for up to two years for multiple trips to the United States.

 - Travelers should only use the official ESTA website at “esta.cbp.dhs.gov”.

 - Polish citizens wishing to travel in the United States for longer than 90 days, or who wish to engage in activities requiring other visa categories (e.g., to work or to study in the United States) still need to apply for the appropriate category of visa.
 Polish citizens who are denied ESTA also need to apply for a visa.